 See our 2018 Axe Elite Review

 We like the idea of a hybrid bat in the USABat space.
 The concern of barrel performance and work in disappear with a hot out of the wrapper aluminum.
-And the two piece design gives a lot of kids enough confidence to swing hard every time.
-If you want a USA Bat drop 5 that uses hot out of the wrapper aluminum, then your only options are the Elite and the Beast X. Either are legit choices.
+And the two-piece design gives a lot of kids enough confidence to swing hard every time.
+If you want a USA Bat drop 5 that uses hot out of the wrapper aluminum, then your only options are the Elite and the Beast X. Either is a legit choice.

 Want the full Review?